tymyrddin/purple/source/docs/distribution-networks/observable-semantics/access-and-authorisation/access-control-and-key-management.md

 Physical access to substations and network equipment is controlled through key management (traditional keys for physical locks) and electronic access (badge systems, electronic locks).
 Authentication and authorisation for logical access (SCADA, engineering tools) is managed through user credentials and role-based access control.
-The audit trails from both physical and logical access form observable evidence of who accessed what and when.

 ## Physical key issuance and return logs